jchinnam/jchinnam.github.io/docs.md

 # documentation

 #### starting out
-wanted to go simple this time--started with a simple bootstrap [template](https://bootstrapmade.com/free-html-bootstrap-template-my-resume/) and stripped it down to its bones--removed everything, leaving only the `hero` section
+wanted to go simple this time--started with a simple bootstrap [template](https://bootstrapmade.com/free-html-bootstrap-template-my-resume/) and stripped it down to its bones--removed everything, leaving only the `hero` and `footer` sections

 #### adding particles
 integration of `particles.js`, [by vincent garreau](https://github.com/VincentGarreau/particles.js)

-1. downloaded javascript `particles.js` and `particles-config.js` (originally called `app.js`, you can either load here or copy config into it)
+1. downloaded javascript `particles.js` and `particles-config.js` (originally called `app.js`, you can either load here or copy config into it) into `vendor/particles`
 2. designed config json in [generator](https://vincentgarreau.com/particles.js/) and copied into `particles-config.js`
 3. added css into `css/style.css`
 ```